odoran/asgn5/README.md

      Implementation Step:
      This will involve transforming the timestamp in order to also specify the day of the week, so that the closing time for that line is accurate.
 I plan on organizing the closing times by hard coding in the information into a nested map.
+In order to generate a date timestamp, I will be importing the java.util.Date library.

+5. Create the “answer” that is sent to the user who asked the wait time

+     Motivation:
+     This string should include the specific wait time recorded, concatenated to the time the wait time was recorded and when the line closes

+     Implementation Step:
+     This will involve saving the timestamp of when the user submits a timestamp, and concatenate it and the closing time to the answer string.

 ## Testing